 A resource to build from and to incorporate abolitionist demands (and resist harmful reformism) into local organizing efforts around municipal, state, and federal policies.
 Watch an online teach-in with the authors hosted by Haymarket Books.

 A radical volunteer crew of anti-colonial & anti-capitalist Indigenous media makers & agitators that work together on a project by project basis for liberation for Mother Earth and all her beings, providing strategic communications and direct action support for Indigenous communities' sacred lands defense.
-Read their zine Accomplices not Allies: Abolishing the Ally Industrial Complex.
+Read their zine Accomplices not Allies: Abolishing the Ally Industrial Complex and listen to their podcast.

 A Detroit-based artist collective supporting the transformation of communities by exploring the connections of complex science and social justice movements through multimedia interactive performance work.